thevisgroup/CGVC-Website/index.md

 {% include host.html year=site.current %}

-The programme chairs of CGVC 2020 are

-Dr. Rita Borgo (rita.borgo at kcl.ac.uk)

-Dr. Alfie Abdul-Rahman (alfie.abdul-rahman at kcl .ac.uk)

-The paper chairs of CGVC 2020 are

-Dr. Panagiotis Ritsos (p.ritsos at bangor.ac.uk)

-Dr. Kay Xu (K.Xu at mdx.ac.uk)

 ### CGVC 2021

 The programme chair of CGVC 2021 will be [Dr. Tom Kelly](https://eps.leeds.ac.uk/computing/staff/1545/dr-tom-kelly) of **University of Leeds, UK**.